codeforamerica/abq-midyear/index.md

 We traveled to Albuquerque in February to discover how we could use technology to  create more opportunities for upward mobility for residents.
 During our February residency, we spoke with individuals at every level of the community, ranging from top city officials in the Mayor’s Office to everyday independent business owners and residents.

+<h2 class="quote">70% of the state of New Mexico is working poor</h2>

-Through our research, we learned a shocking fact: that 70% of New Mexico is working poor.
+Through our research, we learned a shocking fact: that 70% of the state of New Mexico is working poor.
 Working poor is defined as residents who receive at least one social service and who who fall below some percentage of the poverty level.
 Through further research, we learned that the poverty rate in Albuquerque has steadily increased over the past 7 years, affecting youth 18-24 years old and children under 5 years old the most.
 It’s predicted that almost 1/5th of the residents are living below the poverty line.
 It is even worse for children, 29% of whom are believed to live in poverty.

 Over the past few months, we’ve had the opportunity to get to know many Burquenos experiencing this degree of hardship.